typelevel/cats-collections/docs/src/main/tut/disjointsets.md

 ## Structure and performance

 The main idea is that each element starts as a disjoint set itself.
 A set with two or more elements is always the result of one or several _union_ operations.
 Thus, a multi-element set is composed of sets of just one element, call them components.

-Each component has to fields:
+Each component has 3 fields:

 - One for the value of the element it contains.
 - A reference pointing to another component of the same composed multi-element set.
-Three one-element disjoint sets.
+Or itself if it constitutes a single element set.
+- An estimation of how many components/nodes compose its descendants.
+This estimation is known as **rank**.

 Let’s assume that the next operations are executed: